STRIVE: Research on Stress in Virtual Environments

 Introduction

-STRIVE is a validation study designed to investigate to what extent the military training game Virtual Battle Space can induce stress in military personnel.
-To see if this game actually induces stress, Virtual Battle Space will be compared to a validated stressful virtual reality game.
-The stress response will be measured based on heart rate (variability) and breathing rate.
+STRIVE is a validation study designed to investigate to what extent the military training simulator Virtual Battle Space can induce stress in military personnel.
+To see if this game actually induces stress, Virtual Battle Space will be compared to a validated stressful virtual reality height exposure.
+The stress response will be measured using heart rate, heart rate variability and breathing rate.
 In addition, the effect of this potential stress response on cognitive functions will be investigated.
 By gaining a better understanding of what Virtual Battle Space does to functioning, this program could potentially be used more widely in military training.

 For the STRIVE study, 20 participants between the ages of 18 and 40 are needed.
 The study consists of two measurement moments, each lasting about 1 hour.
-During these sessions, the participant plays a stressful game, and questionnaires and cognitive tasks are administered.
+During these sessions, the participant completes the Virtual Battle Space simulator or virtual reality height exposure, and questionnaires and cognitive tasks are administered.

 Project overview